Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Case Study

+The results in Table \ref{table:average_results} show that the mixing FL-GCN yields the best performance under different prediction steps.
+We first compare the performance between deep neural networks and Kalman filter.
+The results show that the errors in FL-GCN-FCN, FL-GCN-CNN, and LGCN-NGCN are smaller than those in Kalman filter and historical data, which indicate that deep neural networks are effective in recognizing dynamic spatial-temporal O-D patterns.
+The performance of deep neural networks becomes worse as we increase the prediction step.

-Then we choose several O-D pairs to show the temporal prediction performance.
+We then randomly choose several O-D pairs to show the temporal prediction performance.
 The analysis period is the peak hour from 6:15 A.M. to 9:45 A.M. in June 2013.
-Fig. \ref{fig:results_one_step} shows two figures in 1-step prediction and Fig. \ref{fig:results_two_three_step} shows figures in two step and three step predictions respectively.
-We use FL-GCN with CNN in these cases to get better performance.
+Figure \ref{fig:results_two_three_step} shows the results in one step, two step and three step predictions respectively.
+FL-GCN with CNN is used in these cases to yield better performance.
 From the comparison, we can see that FL-GCN can recognize the temporal patterns better than Kalman filter.

-In Fig. \ref{fig:results_one_step} and Fig. \ref{fig:results_two_three_step}, we can see that both FL-GCN and Kalman filter are predicted based on historical O-D flows and modified by link flows.
-Then we investigate the scenario when historical O-D flows are poor.
-Fig. \ref{fig:results_poor} shows the 1-step prediction comparison when the gap between historical data and true O-D flow is large.
-The results show that FL-GCN can also have better performance.
-In Kalman filter, we assume that the transition matrix keeps constant during the day, which would affect the auto-regressive process in Eq. (\ref{Equation1a}).
-FL-GCN can use neural networks to approximate the dynamic patterns.
+Then we compare the performance using different neural network structures.
+The results in Table \ref{table:average_results} show that prediction errors in FL-GCN with CNN are smaller than those in FL-GCN with FCN, which indicates that adding CNN to recognize historical O-D correlations can improve prediction performance.
+The errors in LGCN-NGCN is almost the same with those in FL-GCN-CNN, which shows that adding node graph convolution is not necessary in flow information aggregation.
+FL-GCN with CNN yields the best performance compared with other models.

+In addition, errors in mixing LGCN-NGCN are smaller than those in LGCN-NGCN, and errors in mixing FL-GCN are smaller than those in FL-GCN-CNN.
+The results show that adding appropriate Kalman filter into deep neural networks can improve prediction performance.
+Mixing FL-GCN is still better than mixing LGCN-NGCN due to better performance in FL-GCN with CNN.

+In Table \ref{table:average_results}, the overall performance using different models are evaluated.
+The predictions of historical data are not much different from the performance of neural networks due to little variability in O-D flows between historical data and true values \cite{ashok1996estimation}.
+However, historical data cannot incorporate dynamic information, e.g., link flow variation 15 minutes ago, into predicted demands.
+In FL-GCN, more comprehensive data, i.e., $4$ prior intervals and historical O-D flows, are incorporated into neural networks.

+Furthermore, the performance comparison with poor historical information, i.e., historical O-D flows are much different from true O-D flows, is shown in Table \ref{table:high_flows_poor_historical}.
+When the gap between historical O-D flow and true value is more than $100$ veh / $15 \min$, the O-D demand in that interval would be considered as the pair with poor historical information.
+The prediction comparison is under high flow level in Table \ref{table:high_flows_poor_historical}.
+The results show that all neural networks are significantly superior to historical data, especially the FL-GCN with CNN, when the poor historical values are used under the high flow level \cite{ashok1996estimation}.